-Now that your company records are merged and deduped, the next crucial step towards having a consolidated database is matching your records against a series of suppression files that will highlight exactly who in your database has either died or moved house.
+Now that your company records are merged and deduped, the next crucial step towards a consolidated database is matching your records against a series of suppression files.
+This will highlight exactly who in your database has either died or moved house.
 Additionally, it will also flag up anyone registered with marketing preference services.
 This is extremely important from a data integrity point of view because marketing to those who have sadly passed away, moved addresses, or are registered with the MPS and TPS will not do your brand image any favours.
-Additionally, your conduct may come under fire if you're found to have used your customers' personal data in a way that breaches current legislation.
+Additionally, your conduct may come under fire if you’re found to have used your customers’ personal data in a way that breaches current legislation.

 4. The Result

-An example of where Hopewiser were able to help a large organisation consolidate their database was with an FTSE 100 company who wanted achieve a significant reduction in costs, maintain or improve their existing service level agreements, and to utilise emerging technology to the best effect.
+An example of where Hopewiser was able to help a large organisation consolidate their database was with an FTSE 100 company who wanted achieve a significant reduction in costs, maintain or improve their existing service level agreements, and to utilise emerging technology to the best effect.

 The client originally operated a complex IT infrastructure with multiple instances of Royal Mail PAF data across several different applications.
 Every separate instance incurred a royalty fee, the sum of which totalled to quite a considerable amount of money.
-Hopewiser were able to consolidate all of the disparate records from various systems and servers into one Corporate Licence.
+Hopewiser was able to consolidate all of the disparate records from various systems and servers into one Corporate Licence.
 This in effect saved the client significant amounts of money on both their Royal Mail fees and address management software costs.
-The overall outcome was that the company had achieved a single customer view, enabling them to carry out their business operations to the highest of their ability through the convenience and security of a centrally controlled Master Address File.
+The overall outcome was that the company achieved a single customer view, enabling them to carry out their business operations to the highest of their ability through the convenience and security of a centrally controlled Master Address File.

 However you intend to clean out your computer today and in the future, consolidating your database and having a single customer view will certainly help to improve the efficiency of your business.